kinnala/scikit-fem/docs/listofexamples.rst

 This example solves the Poisson problem :math:`-\Delta u = 1` with :math:`u=0`
 on the boundary using interior penalty discontinuous Galerkin method.
-The finite element basis is piecewise linear but discontinuous over the element edges.
+The finite element basis is piecewise-linear but discontinuous over the element edges.

 .. figure:: https://user-images.githubusercontent.com/973268/87662192-80d31780-c76a-11ea-9291-2d11920bc098.png